 A political philosophy and movement that emerged in the agrarian West and South during the late 19th century.
 Populists advocated greater public participation in government and business to protect individuals from impersonal bureaucracies and financial conglomerates.

 The period after a war, especially the American Civil War, 1861–1865.

-A preliminary election, usually between aspirants from the same political affiliation, to determine who will serve as the party’s candidate in the general election.
+A preliminary election usually between aspirants from the same political party held to determine who will serve as the party’s candidate in the general election.

 An official legislative day that fulfills the Constitutional mandate for Congress to assemble; however, no votes are cast and little floor business is conducted.

 A social movement roughly beginning in the 1890s and ending shortly after U.S. entry in the First World War in 1917.
 Marked by a desire to reform society in the wake of the dramatic changes brought on by rapid American industrialization.
 Activists of the era—many of whom were women—pursued a broad range of democratic reforms within political, social, and cultural contexts.
 The attention paid to public service and political activism of the era contributed to the eventual success of the women’s suffrage movement.